Master of Healthcare Administration (M.H.A.) (Online)

 Excel in One of Healthcare’s Most In-demand Professions

-Lead, manage, and facilitate the best possible care with a Master of Healthcare Administration (M.H.A.) online.
-Whether you currently work in health administration or want to enter the field, Utica University’s 36-credit, M.H.A. online program provides you with the knowledge and skills to pursue new and exciting advancement opportunities in a variety of health care organizations.
+Lead, manage, and facilitate the best possible care with an online master’s in healthcare administration (M.H.A.).
+Whether you currently work in health administration or want to enter the field, Utica University’s 36-credit, master’s in healthcare administration online degree program provides you with the knowledge and skills to pursue new and exciting advancement opportunities in a variety of health care organizations.

 You’ll explore topics including new technologies, health care accounting, finance, and data analysis to transform data into actionable information, as well as be able to apply legal and ethical principles to create or modify processes and policy.
 You’ll also graduate prepared to implement administrative, marketing, and leadership strategies, analyze health care accounting processes, develop health care staff, and execute organizational change.